lar-deeufba/ssggcnn_ur5_grasping/README.md

 git install -e .
 ```

-[Download](https://drive.google.com/file/d/1NamkTraRxDBBKDzN5p5D1lCBShqOHp36/view?usp=sharing) the model2.params in the following link and move it to the `detection_pkg` folder.
+Download the [model2.params](https://drive.google.com/file/d/1NamkTraRxDBBKDzN5p5D1lCBShqOHp36/view?usp=sharing) in the following link and move it to the `detection_pkg` folder.

 <a name="3.0"></a>
-### 3.0 Run GGCNN and SSD512 in Gazebo and RVIZ
+### 3.0 - Run GGCNN and SSD512 in Gazebo and RVIZ

 Launch Gazebo first:
 obs: The robot may not start correctly due to a hack method used to set initial joint positions in gazebo as mentioned in this [issue](https://github.com/ros-simulation/gazebo_ros_pkgs/issues/93#).
 If it happens, try to restart gazebo.